Origins | Settled c. 1865 and annexed in 1889 |

 Even though Calumet Heights is not a blighted area with high poverty it still is an area that experiences heavier gang activity and higher levels of violence; however, this community not only has been known to care about upkeep of the neighborhood they also shun gang violence and have been known to set up community watches.
 Calumet Heights is one of the tougher and more violent neighborhoods in Chicago; however, it is also very middle class and is quite livable for many.

 The Conservative Vice Lords once had a well-known section at 87th and Jeffrey.
-This group of Vice Lords was know for being crazy and held this turf down well until it was rested away.
+This group of Vice Lords was known for being crazy and held this turf down well until it was rested away.

 The known gangs to have walked these streets over time are: